nayata/nayata.github.io/_pages/hexe.md

 ### Assets Path

-For each asset used in a prefab, a relative path will be generated.
-If you plan to use assets from the `res` subfolder, it is recommended to save the prefab file first, before adding any assets.
+The editor will automatically detect your `res` folder when you open a prefab or add any resource to an unsaved prefab.
+For each asset, a relative path will be generated.
+With this, prefabs can be safely saved to any subfolder.

+Auto-detection of the resource folder can be disabled in the *editor.config* file in the **HEXE** folder by setting the `auto` value to `false`.

 ### Naming